Template Metaprogramming Part 1

 is false.
 The general definition sets its member

-template specialization on line 5 where the bool is true
+template specialization on line 5 where the bool is true.
+The

 template parameter.
 How does this actually perform a conditional